-You too can spend time with the Bushmen and listen to the history of these gentle people whose origins can be traced back 30 000 years.
+You too can spend time with the San people and listen to the history of these gentle people whose origins can be traced back 30 000 years.
 Learn also about the complex, political and social challenges facing them in the 21st century.

 The Zu’/Hoasi lead a semi-traditional lifestyle, and share their traditional hunting and food-gathering skills as well as how they make jewellery and hunting equipment.
 This is a glimpse into their traditional way of life.

 Through the initiative with Jack’s Camp, a community is able to work together and share their knowledge with each other and guests, allowing the older generation to pass the knowledge on to the next generation.
 The hope is that the younger children then will carry the knowledge and traditions of their incredible ancient culture into the modern world with a sense of pride and personal empowerment.

 Ralph Bousfield is the most amazing guide for this experience and will reveal this fascinating world to you.
 You can watch a trance dance – a free spirited, traditional dance which represents the joyful celebrations of a successful harvest.